amplication/docs/docs/how-to/add-custom-code.md

 	└── task
 ```

-The entity folder contains all the modules and files required to work with a specific entity, i.e. GrpahQL resolver, REST API controller, service, and DTOs.
+The entity folder contains all the modules and files required to work with a specific entity, i.e. GraphQL resolver, REST API controller, service, and DTOs.

 The files are split into two groups: